 I really loved how the program let the kids and parents enjoy the day together.
 After go-karting, it was the parent’s turn to take the wheel of a new Toyota vehicle.
 Having never driven a pick-up, yours truly bolted straight to the Tundra and let me say I was not disappointed.
 We even got to test-drive the cars on the track with an instructor, who demonstrated the car’s safety ABS features.
 The adrenaline was real as my instructor booted down the track only to come to a quick stop on a wet track.

 We also enjoyed our virtual reality experience “driving” in a Toyota Prius with Silent Steve to demonstrate Toyota’s Safety Sense features (Pre-Collision System, Pre-Collision System with Pedestrian Detection, Lane Departure Alert, Dynamic Radar Cruise Control, Automatic High Beam).
 Even though I knew I was sitting in a motionless car, the Oculus headset sure made it felt like I was sitting in a moving vehicle.

 The Toyota kartSTART program is a fantastic way to teach kids road awareness at an early age, before they are of legal age to drive.
 The program travels next to Quebec, Nova Scotia and New Brunswick, so sign up while you still can.
+[Use promo code KSTweenhood to save $20 off the cost of registration!]
 If you’ve missed kartSTART this summer, be sure to check out the schedule for 2017 to see when it comes to your area next.